Pederasty in ancient Greece: Terminology

 The word erômenos, or "beloved" (ἐρώμενος, plural eromenoi), is the masculine form of the present passive participle from erô, viewed by Dover as the passive or subordinate sexual participant.
 An erômenos can also be called pais, "child".
 The pais was regarded as a future citizen, not an "inferior object of sexual gratification", and was portrayed with respect in art.
 The word can be understood as an endearment such as a parent might use, found also in the poetry of Sappho and a designation of only relative age.
 Both art and other literary references show that the erômenos was at least a teen, with modern age estimates ranging from 13 to 20, or in some cases up to 30.
-Most evidence indicates that to be an eligible erômenos, a youth would be of an age when an aristocrat began his formal military training, that is, from fifteen to seventeen.
+Most evidence indicates eromenos was usually of an age when an aristocrat began his formal military training, that is, from fifteen to seventeen.
 As an indication of physical maturity, the erômenos was sometimes as tall as or taller than the older erastês, and may have his first facial hair.
 Another word used by the Greeks for the younger sexual participant was paidika, a neuter plural adjective ("things having to do with children") treated syntactically as masculine singular.